dansand/Python/part2/numpy.md

  ## Cleaning our data

  At this point we should think a little bit about what our numpy array actually contains.
+After usig l

  ## Maths with arrays